K-Ko/picay/metrics/README.md

-See `/cayenne.sh` for constants and helper functions.
+See `/datatypes.sh` for helper functions.

-Copy `.template.sh` to an own file and write your code
+Copy `.template.sh` to an own file and write your code.